St Edward's College, Malta: Background history

-The Governor of Malta, Sir John Philip Du Cane, obtained the buildings of what was once the Cottonera Military Hospital in Vittoriosa, along with the parade ground adjoining to St. Clement's bastions built by the Knights of Malta.
+The Governor of Malta, Sir John Du Cane, obtained the buildings of what was once the Cottonera Military Hospital in Vittoriosa, along with the parade ground adjoining to St. Clement's bastions built by the Knights of Malta.
 The perimeter of the western side of the site formed part of the Cottonera lines, a fortified wall built by the Knights of St John.
 The extensive grounds between the bastion walls and the old hospital buildings would serve as ideal recreational areas and would also give the college enough space for expansion when needed.

 Thus, with an ideal site secured and the necessary financial backing guaranteed, a small group of men, among them senior notable members of the Maltese nobility, gathered in the Governor's Palace in Valletta on 18 January 1929 to sign a foundation deed of trust.
 The following October the school opened its gates to twenty-nine foundation pupils.

 The numbers of pupils during the college's first years would remain considerably low due to the relatively high fees which were necessary to keep the college running.
 The British Council's timely financial backing made it possible for the college to lower fees for local pupils.
 As a result, the population grew steadily with an increasing number of Maltese gentry sending their boys to the school.

 In the mid-1930s, an old ammunitions depot built by the Knights of St John was converted into the college's chapel.
 Physics and chemistry laboratories and additional dormitories were also developed at this time.